TYPO3-Extensions/cobj_xslt/Documentation/Reference/Index.rst

          for debugging multi-transformation scenarios.
 Its also useful for providing generated XML resources that can then be picked up by following XSLT objects.
-If the result of a transformation should only be written to a file without returning the result, use the property [i].supressReturn.
+If the result of a transformation should only be written to a file without returning the result, use the property [i].suppressReturn.

          **Example:** ::